 I finished my Master's degree in Cardiff University where I worked in the lab of Prof. Helen White-Cooper, using imaging approaches and mathematical analysis to investigate the transport of a unique set of intracellular proteins in Drosopila spermatids.
-Currently, I'm a third year PhD student looking at the mechanical events of actin-mediated particle uptake called phagocytosis in immune cells.
+Currently, I'm a final year PhD student looking at the mechanical events of actin-mediated particle uptake by immune cells called phagocytosis.
 I use different types of live imaging, super-resolution and electron microscopy techniques to capture phagocytic events in in vitro setting.
-My experimental data are compared with simulations by working very closely with theoretical physicists to better the dynamics of actin during phagocytosis.
+My experimental data are compared with simulations by working very closely with theoretical physicists to better understand the biophysical underpinnings of phagocytic process.

 Outside the lab, I enjoy singing with my choir, travelling and exploring the beautiful sceneries of the UK and Europe.